 6. Conclusion

 The socioeconomic welfare of Lefkada has a positive curve due to the citizens’ willingness to participate in the voluntary work of the excavation and restoration of the ancient theatre of Lefkada.
 Those involved in the Pareto-optimal socioeconomic equilibrium, where all satisfied with their participation and those involved in the activity optimize their private prosperity without reducing the benefit to other citizens.
-Thus interviewees are invited to participate in a reconstruction of a monument of world cultural heritage.
+Thus, interviewees are invited to participate in a reconstruction of a monument of world cultural heritage.

 The local community enjoys increased economic benefits from the restoration of the ancient theatre due to an increase of tourism.
 The Municipality’s involvement in this project increases the confidence and character of the local community.
 The reputation of the Municipality enjoys a welcomed increased benefit due to its involvement in the excavation of the ancient theatre.
 Additional benefits are the enhanced learning, knowledge of history / archeology and the emergence of classical antiquities.